In Sudan’s South Darfur, armed men pillage, loot under cover of fighting

 Humanitarian emergency

-Doctors Without Borders (Medecins Sans Frontieres, or MSF) said none of the hospitals in Nyala is functioning, except for one taken over by an armed group.
-Al Jazeera was unable to confirm the name of the armed group.
+Doctors Without Borders (Medecins Sans Frontieres, or MSF) said none of the hospitals in Nyala is functioning and that many people fled the city to seek treatment at Kais Hospital, nearly an hour away.
+MSF said that Kais Hospital was taken over by an armed group but Al Jazeera was unable to confirm the name of the armed group.

 According to aid groups, trucks of medical supplies and food have not been able to enter Nyala, remaining in the nearby town of al-Du’ayen in East Darfur to wait out the fighting.